 Paul H. Tzur focuses his practice on high-stakes white collar defense and complex commercial litigation matters.
-An accomplished trial and appellate lawyer, Paul represents corporate clients as well as their boards, audit committees, officers, directors, and other individuals on government enforcement matters, internal investigations, and related litigation.
-Paul’s practice also includes representing clients in complex business, intellectual property, and healthcare-related disputes.
+An accomplished trial and appellate lawyer, Paul represents corporate clients as well as their boards, audit committees, directors, officers, and other executives and individuals on government enforcement matters, internal investigations, and related litigation.
+Paul’s practice also includes representing clients in complex business disputes.

 Following law school, Paul clerked for the Honorable Steven M. Colloton at the U.S. Court of Appeals for the Eighth Circuit and then worked as a litigation attorney at a leading Am Law 100 firm.
 There, Paul represented companies and corporate officers in merger litigation against shareholders claiming breach of fiduciary duties and unfair dealing and also worked on investigations against the Department of Justice, Securities and Exchange Commission, and self-regulatory organizations.

 During law school, Paul served as a member of the Journal of Criminal Law and Criminology.
 Before law school, Paul worked as a mechanical engineer for Northrop Grumman Corporation.

 “Navigating Thorny U.S.-China Policies: A Guide for Funds,” Ignites, January 7, 2021

 “What App Developers Need to Know about the DOJ’s Formal Request for Encryption Backdoors,” Developer, November 17, 2020

 “Navigating PPP Loan Forgiveness Risks: Part 2 — Lenders,” Law360, November 10, 2020

 “Navigating PPP Loan Forgiveness Risks: Part 1 — Borrowers,” Law360, November 9, 2020

 “To Trade or Not to Trade During the COVID-19 Outbreak?”
 FEI Daily, April 21, 2020